Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 plausible solution was found.

-The remaining rows consider cases where aider with GPT-4o did not find a plausible solution, so Opus had a turn to try and solve.
+The remaining rows consider cases where aider with GPT-4o did not find a plausible solution, so Opus got a turn to try and solve.
-Rows 3-6 are cases where GPT-4o's non-plausible solutions were actually found to be correct in hindsight, but in rows 4 we can see that aider with Opus overrides 2 of them with a plausible-but-incorrect solution.
+Rows 3-6 are cases where GPT-4o's non-plausible solutions were actually found to be correct in hindsight, but in row 4 we can see that aider with Opus overrides 2 of them with a plausible-but-incorrect solution.
-The original correct solutions from GPT-4o may not have been plausible because of pre-existing or otherwise unresolved editing, linting or testing errors which were unrelated to the SWE Bench issue or which turned out to be non-fatal.

 In rows 5-6 & 9-10 we can see that both GPT-4o and Opus
 produced non-plausible solutions,